Director: Professor Linda Krumholz (Black Studies and English)

 Black Studies Major

 A Black Studies major requires a minimum of 32 credit hours in addition to the completion of a senior research project.
 The senior research project should be designed in consultation with the director of Black Studies.
+The senior research project may be either a one semester or a full year project.
+Because Black Studies is an interdisciplinary field, the senior research may be cross-listed with senior research in another discipline.
 Field research or field experience may comprise a portion of the senior research project.
 A wide range of field opportunities in local Black communities is available to students through the Center for Black Studies.

 There are three core courses in Black Studies, required of a major in the area: